liz435/ARThing/README.md

-This is the repo that document what I try to do
+This is a documentation file for the project.
+It contains the description of the project.